-Janine E. Guglielmino, MA, Director, Publications and Strategic Initiatives
+Janine E. Guglielmino, MA, Director, Programs and Strategic Initiatives

-Janine Guglielmino directs Living Beyond Breast Cancer’s print and virtual publications, research and evaluation, and strategic planning.
+Janine Guglielmino directs Living Beyond Breast Cancer’s programs, print and virtual publications, and research and evaluation efforts.
 She is responsible for supporting the conceptualization and implementation of LBBC's programs and services, which include its webinars, brochures, newsletters and websites.
 She oversees needs assessments that identify gaps in services, as well as evaluative activities that ensure the quality of LBBC’s existing and future programming.
 Previously, she served as LBBC’s director of publications and its director of communications, managing media relations, marketing, advertising and promotion of the organization’s programs and services.

 Janine received her bachelor’s degree in history from Haverford College and her master’s degree in journalism and public affairs from American University.
 She has taken public health classes at Temple University.
 She worked for four years as associate editor at American Forests, a nonprofit organization in Washington, DC.
 She also served as a managing editor at the Chronicle of Philanthropy in Washington, DC.

 "My main goal in all my work is to lessen or alleviate feelings of isolation, fear, anxiety and sadness that result from a diagnosis of breast cancer," she says.

 Janine serves on the advocacy committee of NAPBC, the National Accreditation Program for Breast Centers, and is proud to co-represent LBBC on the Metastatic Breast Cancer Alliance.
-Previously, she served on several committees for ENACCT (Education Network to Advance Cancer Clinical Trials), a national organization with the mission of improving access to cancer clinical trials through education and collaboration with communities, healthcare providers and researchers.
+Previously, she served on several committees for ENACCT (Education Network to Advance Cancer Clinical Trials).
 In 2009 and 2010, she served as a consumer reviewer for the Pennsylvania Breast Cancer Coalition's Income Tax Refunds for Breast and Cervical Cancer Research program.

 Janine lives in South Jersey with her husband and son, two dogs, and two cats.
 She loves spending time with family and friends, traveling to new destinations, reading and writing nonfiction, photographing people and plants in their natural habitat, planting flowers and watching them grow, doing arts and crafts, walking on the nature trail at her alma mater, rooting loudly for her beloved Philadelphia Phillies and Eagles and, most of all, making a difference in people’s lives.

 - Estrogen Effective for Treatment-Resistant Metastatic Breast Cancer